Learn how industries leverage additive manufacturing solutions to improve on-demand capabilities.

 One of the most critical exercises for organizations when first embarking on their AM journey is identifying new applications and business cases for additive manufacturing.
 This process involves screening current part inventory and analyzing which parts are printable as is, printable parts that require design changes, off-the-shelf parts, and parts not suitable for 3D printing.
 From here, additional analysis determines whether AM is both technically and economically feasible.

 3D printing large production runs of ready-made parts are unlikely to be cost-effective.
 However, for custom, small batch production parts, AM can offer design flexibility, reduce warehousing costs, and create more agile supply chains by locating production closer to the end-user.

-In this stage, 3YOURMIND’s AM Part Identifier (AMPI) tool can empower employees to find new AM use cases.
+In this stage, 3YOURMIND’s part screening and business case solution can empower employees to find new AM use cases.

 By submitting existing inventory parts for screening, employees with or without AM technical knowledge can input part information through a market-validated assessment algorithm to receive a technical and economic feasibility score.
 Validated parts are then sent to your organization’s AM experts to evaluate parts short-listed for additive manufacturing in greater detail.

 Once an AM inventory contains AM-ready parts, companies can establish a one-click AM ordering system.
 This practice is critical for part repeatability, version management, serial AM, distributed, and on-demand manufacturing.